aslichampion/recipe-project/README.md

 ## How does it do it?

-* Currently uses the Edamam API to source recipe content.
+* Currently, this project uses the Edamam API to source recipe content.
-* Further details of recommendation engine will be added here as the feature is developed.
+* Further details of the recommendation engine will be added here as the feature is developed.
 * And an explanation of the shopping list generation logic will be added here as that gets developed too.

 ## How do I run it locally?